Ors9/Set---Calculator/README.md

 # Set Calculator (C Language)

 This C program serves as a calculator for performing operations on sets of integer numbers within the range [0,127].
 Users can manipulate six sets labeled as SETA through SETF.
-The operations supported by the calculator are:x
+The operations supported by the calculator are:

 ### Operations: